seanpmorgan/community/rfcs/20181214-move-to-addons.md

 ## Questions and Discussion Topics

 * Are there any modules being excluded from the move that you feel have substantial value to the community?
+* Are there any new modules that you feel should be added to addons from somewhere else apart from tf.contrib
 * We're actively collecting volunteers to help move, refactor and/or maintain in Addons (Please reachout to our [mailing list](https://groups.google.com/a/tensorflow.org/forum/#!forum/addons) or [gitter channel](https://gitter.im/tensorflow/sig-addons) if you have interest in helping our community.